-The Academy of Leonardo’s Apprentice is a 501(c) non-profit educational foundation designed to collaborate with both standard educational institutions, as well as, homeschooling groups to improve the quality of STEM education.
-Together, we advocate for student achievement, create programs to improve student and teacher performance and raise funds for scholarships, grants, and teacher recognition.
+The Academy of Leonardo’s Apprentice is a 501(c) non-profit educational foundation was designed to collaborate with public & private educational institutions, as well as, homeschooling groups to improve the quality of STEM education.
+We advocate for student achievement, create programs to improve student and teacher performance and raise funds for scholarships, grants, and teacher recognition.

 Read on to learn more about our vision, or click below to meet the team who’s working to fulfill it.